edgedb/edgedb/docs/reference/sql_support.rst

     );

-When translating the old ORM model to EdgeDB SDL, one should aim to make the SQL schema of EdgeDB as similar to the SQL schema that the ORM expects.
+When translating the old ORM model to EdgeDB SDL, one should aim to make the SQL schema of EdgeDB match the SQL schema that the ORM expects.

-When this is complete, any query that used to work with the old, plain PostgreSQL, should now also work with the EdgeDB.
+When this match is accomplished, any query that used to work with the old, plain PostgreSQL, should now also work with the EdgeDB.
 For example, we can execute the following query: